huidr/faves/README.md

 ### Currently

 - Crime and Punishment by Fyodor Dostoevsky
-- You Lie in April
+- Your Lie in April

 ### To read